growthbook/growthbook-js/README.md

 interface Experiment {
     // The globally unique tracking key for the experiment
     key: string;
-    // Number of variations, or an array with more detailed info for each variation
+    // Array of variations
-    variations: number | DetailedVariationInfo[];
+    variations: any[];
+    // How to weight traffic between variations.
+Array of floats that add to 1. weights?: number[];
     // "running" is always active, "draft" is only active during QA. "stopped" is only active when forcing a winning variation
     status: "draft" | "running" | "stopped";
     // What percent of users should be included in the experiment.
 Float from 0 to 1.